Swan maiden: Regional tales

-James Danandjaja related the Japanese tale of Amafuri Otome ("The Woman who came from the Sky"), as a similar tale of the unmarried mortal man, named Mikeran, who withholds the kimono from a bathing lady in exchange for her becoming his wife.
+James Danandjaja related the Japanese tale of Amafuri Otome ("The Woman who came from the Sky"), a similar tale of an unmarried mortal man named Mikeran who withholds the kimono from a bathing lady in exchange for her becoming his wife.
 He also compared it to the Swan Maiden and to the myth of The Cowherd and the Weaver.
 As the tale continues, Mikeran fashions a thousand straw sandals to reach the sky world and find his wife.
-When he meets his parents-in-law, the father-in-law forces him to perform some tasks, and tricks the human with cutting a thousand watermelons in one day.
-The human's sky wife knows it is a trap, but he does it anyway and is washed away by a flood created from the watermelons.
+When he meets his in-laws, the father-in-law forces him to perform tasks and tricks the human into believing he can cut a thousand watermelons in one day.
+The human's sky wife knows it is a trap, but he does it anyway and is washed away by a flood caused by the watermelons.
 Thus, they can only meet on the night of the Tanabata festival.

-Tales collected from Ōmi Province (Ika no Woumi) and Suruga Province (Miho Matsubara) are close to the human husband/swan spouse narrative, whereas in a story from Tango Province (Taniha no Kori) it is an elderly couple who strand the celestial maiden on Earth and she becomes their adopted daughter to keep them company.
+Tales collected from Ōmi Province (Ika no Woumi) and Suruga Province (Miho Matsubara) are close to the human husband/swan spouse narrative.
+In contrast, in a story from Tango Province (Taniha no Kori), it is an elderly couple who strand the celestial maiden on Earth; she becomes their adopted daughter to keep them company.
 In addition, versions collected from Omi Province also show that the celestial maiden or divine fairy character became entwined locally with Shinto deity Sugawara no Michizane.

 A heavenly maiden with a hagoromo (a robe or garment) has also been proclaimed as ancestress of the Kirihata family.
 In this ancestor myth, the forefather is named Tayu Kirihata, who marries a celestial maiden.

+Taiwan

+According to Taiwanese scholars, these tales are classified as types 400, "凡夫尋仙妻" (Mortal Seeks Fairy Wife), and 400A, "鳥妻(仙侶失蹤)" (The Bird Wife (Vanishing Fairy Spouse)).
+In type 400, the hero marries a supernatural maiden, obtaining wealth from this marriage, and has children with her; the children are ridiculed for their origin, and the fairy spouse leaves.
+Depending on the tale, the story reaches one of three conclusions: the hero finds his fairy wife; they find each other but cannot be together; or they can meet only once in a while via the Magpie Bridge.
+In type 400A, the hero steals the feather cloak of a bird maiden, stranding her on the mortal realm while the other maidens fly away; the bird maiden marries the man and gives birth to children, but finds the feather cloak and flies away, only returning later to take her children with her.